One of the most overlooked aspects of a workout routine is the warm up.

 Now Go Try It Out

 So, that’s pretty much everything you need to know about how your warm up set sequence should look for various exercises and why it’s so important and beneficial in the first place.
-In fact, this is the protocol I recommend for the majority of the workouts I’ve included in The Best Workout Routines premium guide.
+In fact, this is the protocol I recommend for the majority of the workouts I’ve included in Superior Muscle Growth.

 If you’ve been warming up in some other (dumber) way or just barely warming up at all, give this method (or something similar) a try and notice how much better your work sets feel.